March 2, 2026

 Between January 2024 and February 2026, Energy Alberta expanded and strengthened its Indigenous engagement activities for the proposed Project, with a focus on open, transparent and inclusive dialogue.

-A detailed record of this work has been provided to the Impact Assessment Agency of Canada as part of Energy Alberta’s updated Initial Project Description (IPD).
+A detailed record of this work has been provided to the Impact Assessment Agency of Canada (IAAC) as part of Energy Alberta’s updated Initial Project Description (IPD).
 The summary below highlights key engagement activities to date and outlines how this work will continue.

 Early and Ongoing Engagement